cherenkov-plenoscope/corsika_primary/README.md

 ## CORSIKA-primary-mod
-This mod allows you to fully control the properties of each individual primary particle.
-When starting CORSIKA you provide a steering-card which specifies all properties which can not be changed over a CORSIKA-run.
+This mod allows you to control the properties of each primary particle.
+When starting CORSIKA, you provide a steering-card which specifies all properties which can not be changed over a CORSIKA-run.

 ```
 RUNNR 1
 EVTNR 1
-ERANGE 1.000000 1.000000
+ERANGE 1.
+10.
-OBSLEV 0.000000
+OBSLEV 2300e2
-MAGNET 12.500000 -25.900000
+MAGNET 12.5 -25.9
 MAXPRT 1
 PAROUT F F
 ATMOSPHERE 10 T